CyrilleB79/winMag/README.md

 * Select the full screen view: Control+Alt+F
 * Select the lens view: Control+Alt+L
 * Cycle through the three view types: Control+Alt+M
-* Resize the lens with the keyboard: Shift+Alt+Left/Right/Up/DownArrow.
+* Resize the Magnifier's window (lens or docked) with the keyboard: Shift+Alt+Left/Right/Up/DownArrow.
   Note: although this does not seem to be documented, this shortcut seems to have been withdrawn in recent Windows versions such as Windows 2004.
 * Move the magnified view: Control+Alt+Arrows (reporting only affects full screen mode)